biostar-dev/g-sdk/docs/_apis/display.md

 toc_label: "Display"
 ---

-Chaning resources such as logo images and sound files are not supported for V1.0.
+Changing resources such as logo images and sound files are not supported for V1.0.
 They will be supported in later versions.
 {: .notice--warning}

 ## Config